Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 #### Spellcasting Focus

 You brandish your weapon when you cast spells; weapons that are listed in **Weapon Proficiency** row in the [Core Rogue Trait](../../class/rogue/index.md#core-rogue-traits) table are spellcasting focus for you.
 Those weapon can also be used to perform the spell's Somatic components.
-Any other arcane focuses is restricted for any Arts & Swash spell.
+Any other spellcasting focuses is restricted for any Arts & Swash spell.

 ### Level 3: Spellbreaker's Mark

 You learn the [Hunter's Mark](../../spells/description/core/level-1.md#hunters-mark) spell and you can cast it without expending a spell slot.
+When you make an attack that deals :class-phb24-rogue: ^^Sneak Attack^^ damage, you can also cast this spell at the target as part of the attack.
 The target of this spell is considered your Quarry.

-When it is cast this way, you gain additional benefits against your Quarry:
+You also gain additional benefits against your Quarry:

 ***Spellcasting Type.*** You know your Quarry spellcasting ability (Intelligence, Wisdom, or Charisma), if any, and the level of the highest level spell it can cast.

 ***Mage Breaker.*** Your Quarry has :d20-disadv: **Disadvantage** on Concentration Checks against your attacks.

-***New Sneak Attack.*** You gain an additional way to use your Sneak Attack: You can add your Sneak Attack damage the damage roll on your weapon attack against your Quarry as long as you don't have :d20-disadv: **Disadvantage** on the attack.
+***New Sneak Attack.*** You gain an additional way to use your :class-phb24-rogue: ^^Sneak Attack^^: You can add your :class-phb24-rogue: ^^Sneak Attack^^ damage the damage roll on your weapon attack against your Quarry as long as you don't have :d20-disadv: **Disadvantage** on the attack.

 ***No Concentration.*** The spell does not require you to :spell-concentration: Concentrate on it, though it ends early if you have the Incapacitated condition.
 All other rules, such as the spell's Duration still applies.